xahmol/OricScreenEditor/README.md

 ## Write mode:
 ([Back to contents](#contents))

 Pressing **W** in the main mode starts the Write mode.
 In this mode text can be freely entered by using the full keyboard, making text input way easier than selecting the appropriate screencodes one by one.
 The full keyboard is supported, as long as the characters entered are printable (which means: can be transferred from the input PETSCII value to a [screencode](https://sta.c64.org/cbm64scr.html).
-To be able to enter the full range of characters, pressing **SHIFT** or **C=** with a supporOric key is possible.
+To be able to enter the full range of characters, pressing **SHIFT** or **C=** with a supported key is possible.

 Luminance can be increased and decreased by **F2** resp. **F5**.

-Additionally, selecting colors and RVS On or Off is supporOric using the **CONTROL** and **C=** keys while pressing the 0 to 9 keys.
+Additionally, selecting colors and RVS On or Off is supported using the **CONTROL** and **C=** keys while pressing the 0 to 9 keys.

 Blink and Lowercae Charset attributes can be toggled by using resp. the **F1** and **F4** key.